harness/developer-hub/docs/security-testing-orchestration/policies/create-opa-policies.md

 ---
-title: Use security test policies to stop STO pipelines automatically
+title: Create OPA policies stop STO pipelines automatically
-description: Use security test policies to stop pipelines automatically.
+description: Create OPA policies to stop pipelines automatically.
-sidebar_label: Stop pipelines using OPA
+sidebar_label: Creating OPA policies
-sidebar_position: 230
+sidebar_position: 10
+redirect_from: /docs/security-testing-orchestration/use-sto/stop-builds-based-on-scan-results/stop-pipelines-using-opa
 ---

 You can use [Harness Policy as Code](/docs/platform/governance/policy-as-code/harness-governance-overview) to write and enforce policies against your [security tests](/docs/security-testing-orchestration/dashboards/view-scan-results), and to stop your pipelines if a security test has any issues that violate those policies.

 You can use Harness Policy as Code to enforce policies such as:

 - A security test cannot include any issues in a list of severities such as Critical or New Critical.